SUSE/machinery/docs/Inspection-Class-Design.md

 On the data model level, information about the system is structured into *areas* (packages, repositories, services,...).
-These correspond to the toplevel keys in the JSON document.
+These correspond to the toplevel keys in the JSON manifest document.

-For example, a JSON document describing software configuration may look like this:
+For example, a manifest describing software configuration may look like this:

 ```json
 {